Services

 have been identified as a priority by provincial and territorial governments

 The FCRP does not provide money directly to individuals; it provides funding to provincial and territorial governments and other organizations.
 These other organizations may include regulatory bodies, national associations and credential assessment agencies.
-Governments and organizations use the funding for programs that contribute to the integration of skilled newcomers in their field or related field of study.
+Governments and organizations use the funding for programs that contribute to the integration of skilled newcomers in their field or a related field of study.

 https://www.canada.ca/en/employment-social-development/services/funding/foreign-credential-recognition.html